TheAlgorithms/Python/README.md

 ![alt text][bucket-image-1]
 ![alt text][bucket-image-2]

-From [Wikipedia][bucket-wiki]: Bucket sort, or bin sort, is a sorting algorithm that works by distributing the elements of an array into a number of buckets.
+From [Wikipedia][bucket-wiki]: **Bucket sort**, or _bin sort_, is a sorting algorithm that works by distributing the elements of an array into a number of buckets.
 Each bucket is then sorted individually, either using a different sorting algorithm, or by recursively applying the bucket sorting algorithm.

 __Properties__
 * Worst case performance	O(n<sup>2</sup>)